SCCA Continental Championship for Formula B/C Race

 - Chevron B18 (James Dunkel): After racing a Lola T190 in Formula A in 1971, James Dunkel (Rockford, IL) stepped back into Formula B for 1972 with a blue Chevron B18, scoring five points in CenDiv.
 He advertised the car in July 1972 as a B18B, and in Feb 1973 as "six races from new".
 Dunkel failed to start at the two Road America SCCA Nationals and only scored five points in Central Division FB that year, so if he only actually raced it once or twice, it is possible that it had been Carmichael's car in 1971.
 Nothing more known.

 - March "712" (71BM) (Peter W Nye): Raced by Geoff Freeman (Yellow Springs, OH) in SCCA events in Central Division in 1971 but this 71BM did not appear in Pro events until bought by Peter Nye (Fostoria, OH) for the 1972 season.
 It may be the "ex-works 712 FB" advertised by 'Forward March' of Yellow Springs in February 1972.
 Nye crashed the car early in the season but rebuilt it on a new tub supplied by March and raced through 1972 and 1973 in Pro events and in SCCA.
+After relocating to Texas, Nye scored points in Southwest Division in 1974 and 1975.
 In 1974, Nye loaned the car to Galen Lyons and he raced it in one or two SCCA Nationals before it was sold to the Northwest US where its new owners planned to rebuild it as a sports car.

 - Brabham BT29 (John Angus): John Angus bought the first BT29, ordering the car as early as late summer of 1968 but taking delivery in August 1969.
 He ran it in Regionals in late 1969 before participating in the Pro series in 1970.
 He swapped from a Vegantune to a Racing Services engine for 1971 and continued in Nationals.
 Angus continued with the car in 1972, when Ron Dykes also drove it in the Bogotá races and again in 1973, when the car continued to be competitive at National level.
 To Marc Bahner (Santa Ana, CA) for 1974, and rebodied by him with March bodywork.
 Raced by Bahner in local SCCA events in 1974 and 1975.
 Bahner retained the car for many years, advertising it in December 1996 as "absolutely new - needing paint and assembly".